cgruver/cgruver/_posts/2022-10-08-Quarkus-For-Architects-03.md

 * [https://k8ssandra.io](https://k8ssandra.io){:target="_blank"}
 * [https://github.com/k8ssandra](https://github.com/k8ssandra){:target="_blank"}

-In the next post, we'll create a Quarkus micro-service to store and retrieve data with Cassandra and Stargate.
+In the next post we'll get an introduction to the Stargate API, then we'll create a Quarkus micro-service to store and retrieve data with Cassandra and Stargate.

 I have created this tutorial so that you can do everything in OpenShift Local, formerly known as Code Ready Containers.